 Heat remaining oil in wok over medium heat, add Fermented Fava Bean paste and Sichuan Chili Crisp, fry until oil is red and paste is fragrant, add fried chilis, sichuan pepper, 1L of stock, salt and sugar and bring to boil.
 Lower the heat and simmer, covered, for 20 minutes.

 Now you are ready to cook.
 Put this pot on the portable stove in the middle of the table and bring to boil when ready to add ingredients in.
 Add more stock as necessary as the stock evaporates.

 Ingredients to cook (these are just some ideas but let your imagination run wild!):

 thin slices of meats: chicken, pork, beef (you can buy these pre-sliced at Asian grocery stores)

 shelled shrimp, sliced fish, and pretty much any other seafood

 tofu (again, go to Asian grocery stores and get them in all shapes and forms, our favorite is tofu skin, or fried into balls)

-meatballs, fish balls (find these at your local Asian grocery store)
+meatballs, fish balls, fried bean curd rolls (find these at your local Asian grocery store)

 all kinds of mushrooms, but we love enoki and shiitake